 It is apparent from the TSTTOOL results that the larger the blocks being written, the faster the Ultrium device will run.
 Also the fewer the number of file marks, particularly on smaller block sizes, the faster Ultrium will run.
 Although the numbers achieved by TSTTOOL are not realistic compared to STORE since no disk IO are required to deliver the data to the tape.
 It still demonstrated the potential for improvement.
 Even STORE shows some improvement depending on whether the MAXTAPEBUF option is used.
 I would recommend that the MAXTAPEBUF be increased to 64, or possibly 128K.

 Secondly, the combination of file marks and small block sizes can be devastating.
 The STORE test with the statistics option clearly shows that the Ultrium and the DLT80 are greatly effected by the storing many small files due to file mark usage between file.
 I am assuming that the use of file marks is tied to using the SPACE command to moving around on the tape currently.

 So, I would recommend that the file marks be reduced or eliminated through the use of alternate positioning commands; i.e., READ POSITION and LOCATE which allows the device to move quickly to any point on the tape.
 If READ POSITION and LOCATE are considered the tape DMs will require updating as well.

 Something not addressed in this investigation that may (or may not) need to be checked: to ensure that the 200Gb cartridge, capable of handling many more files than previous tape devices, does not have any issues handling a potentially large directory size for a tape or combinations of tapes.

-If you don't have a copy of that 7.5 PP2 Communicator handy, it's still online at the HP website.
-Or you can download it from us here, where the link is a lot less likely to go hiding later on.
-It will probably outlast LTOs 1-4, and maybe even LTO-5.
+If you don't have a copy of that 7.5 PP2 Communicator handy, you can download it from us here.
+The link will probably outlast LTOs 1-4, and even LTO-5.